Fuggel/Fuggel/README.md

 <hr>

-- 🌱 I’m currently working on my Portfolio
+- 🌱 I’m currently working on Interchess (Chess Project)

 - 👯 I’m looking to collaborate with other fellow developers